GSI-Fing-Udelar/tectonic/docs/elastic.md

 2. Click on *Detection rules (SIEM)*.
 3. Select all the rules you want to export.
 Make sure that this rules are enabled so that after being imported they are also enabled by default.
 4. Click on *Bulk actions* and then on *Export*.
 At this point the rules_export.ndjson file should have downloaded.
 Move this file to the directory *security_rules*.

+#### Installation of Packetbeat
+When the instances monitoring type is traffic and the platform is libvirt or docker, Packetbeat must be configured on the host.
+In case you have any kind of network problem, you can download elastic-agent from the internet and unzip it in the directory /opt/elastic-agent-{{ elastic_agent_version }}-linux-x86_64/